-The latter part of the course is devoted to a study of construction and testing of the various types of voltmeters, ammeters, wattmeters, and watthour meters.
+The latter part of the course is devoted to a study of the construction and testing of the various types of voltmeters, ammeters, wattmeters, and watthour meters.
 Text: Jansky's Electrical Meters.

 228. ELECTRICAL MEASUREMENTS LABORATORY.
-Junior year, first semester and summer school.
+Junior year, first semester.
 Laboratory work, three hours.
 One semester credit.
 This course should accompany or follow Electrical Measurements Recitation.
-Professor Kloeffler.
+Professor Kloeffer.